mhagstrand/slate/source/includes/_changelog_2014.md

 When enabled, automatic tax feature also affects the values inside the [**taxes**][4] object.

-Bigcommerce does not currently offer any programmatic means of determining if a store is using automatic or manual taxes.
+BigCommerce does not currently offer any programmatic means of determining if a store is using automatic or manual taxes.

 [1]: /api/v2#tax_class
 [2]: /api/v2#product